kalisthea/edelweiss-documenation/docs/user-stories/risk-modeling/mev-config.md

 ---

 ## Updating/Editing Configuration
 - Choose the configuration you want to edit/update.
-Click on the "three-dots" button to show more actions.
+Click on the "More" button to show more actions.
 - You can now choose to view, update/edit, and delete configuration.

 ![image](/img/rm-7.png)